Free Second Opinions & Same-Day Emergencies

 Oral Surgery

-In some cases, TMJ surgery may be necessary to correct the problem and prevent the continuation of pain and discomfort to the patient.
+In some cases, TMJ surgery may be necessary to correct the problem and prevent the continuation of pain and discomfort for the patient.